How We Play 16" Softball

 4. Male players may not wear a glove in the field, including batting gloves.
 Females can wear gloves.
 No metal spikes allowed!

-5. Guys start with a 1-1 count.
-Girls a 0-0 count.
+5. All players start with a 1-1 count.
 A foul is a strike.
 You get 1 courtesy foul with 2 strikes, then the next foul you’re out.

 7. A good softball pitch has a height of the batter until twice the height of the batter and LANDS ON home plate or the strike mat.
 Pitches outside these guidelines are balls.
 And don’t try to get walked.
 That’s lame.
 Hitting is way more fun!
 The pitchers are not professionals, so swing at a decent pitch.

 12.5.
 Intentional walks aren’t allowed!
 It’s ridiculous.
 Just don’t do it.
-If a male player is walked with 2 outs, the team may send up their next male player to bat, or they can send up the player that was supposed to bat after the player that got walked.
+If any player is walked with 2 outs, the team may then choose to send up either the next male or female player in their batting order to bat.

 SAFETY IS IMPORTANT: VERY IMPORTANT RULE!